lautttdev/PycMan/README.md

 # PycMan

-A recreation/re-make of the classic arcade game Pac-Man built using Python and Pygame.
+A recreation of the classic arcade game Pac-Man built using Python and Pygame.

 This project is part of a collection of game recreation made by me in order to learn about game development, game programming and game design.
 Every mechanic was implemented from scratch.